chrisnoonan98675/site/xl-deploy/concept/xl-deploy-cloud-foundry-plugin.markdown

 ## Configure Cloud Foundry services

+To configure Cloud Foundry services:

 1. Under **Applications**, create an application (`udm.Application`) and deployment package (`udm.DeploymentPackage`).
 2. Under the deployment package, create a `cloudFoundry.Services` CI.
 3. Specify the **Service Type**.

 ## Push an application to Cloud Foundry using a manifest

+To push an application to Cloud Foundry:

 1. Under **Applications**, create an application (`udm.Application`) and deployment package (`udm.DeploymentPackage`).
 2. Under the deployment package, create a `cloudFoundry.ManifestModuleSpec` CI.